GiorgioMB/UniversityProjects/BSDSA/Quantum Image Classification/README.md

   - Trains quantum models to classify images and evaluates their performance.
   - Visualizes both the generated data and the performance metrics of quantum models.
   - Includes a classical neural network for performance comparison.
-- **Effectiveness**: Following the configurations outlined in `ImageClassification.py`, the Parametrized Quantum Circuit (PQC) outperforms the linear classifier by a margin of 20%.
-Testing without a fixed seed for 100 times revealed that the PQC had consistently performance on par with, or even exceeding, that of a conventional linear classifier.
-This underscores the PQC's viability as a strong alternative for handling complex, manually generated image data.
+- **Effectiveness**: Following the configurations outlined in `StripesClassification.py`, the Parametrized Quantum Circuit (PQC) outperforms the linear classifier by a margin of 15%.
+Testing without a fixed seed for 100 times revealed that the PQC had consistently performance close with, or even exceeding, that of a conventional linear classifier.

 ### DigitClassification.py
 - **Purpose**: Explores the potential of quantum neural networks by implementing a hybrid model that combines classical feature extraction with convolutional layers with quantum circuits.